-Facilities – The official name of the complex is the Klotsche Center and Pavilion, hereby listed as the KCP.
-The Department of University Recreation, hereby listed as UREC, is a department within the Division of Student Affairs and manages the facilities and the University Recreation Programs.
-With policy direction from the Director of UREC and Administrative Staff, the main purpose of the UREC shall be to support the UWM community with recreation based programs, activities and facilities.
+Facilities – The official name of the complex is the Klotsche Center and Pavilion, hereby listed as the KCP and Engelmann Gym, here by listed as ENG.
+The Department of University Recreation, hereby listed as UREC, is a department within the Division of Student Affairs and manages the facilities and the recreational sport programs.
+With policy direction from the Director of UREC and Administrative Staff, the main purpose of UREC shall be to support the UWM community with recreation based programs, activities and facilities.

 AGE REQUIREMENTS – For safety reasons, the following age requirements are in effect.